mennucc/coldoc_tasks/README.md

 - `simple` uses `os.fork`
 - `nofork` does not fork

+An additional `multiproc` implementation exists for development experiments (see `coldoc_tasks/multiproc_tasks.py`), though it is not part of the published package.

 The above name can be retrieved also from `fork_class.fork_type`.

 Task identifiers